ereiskind/nolcat/docs/source/testing.rst

 *************
 Tests are designed to run in the root folder with the command ``python -m pytest``.

-* Code contains logging statements; to view in the pytest output, add ``--log-cli-level="info"`` (or whatever logging level is appropriate) to the command.
+* Code contains logging statements; to view in the pytest output, add ``-s --log-cli-level="info"`` (or whatever logging level is appropriate) to the command.
+(The `-s` flag is for showing standard terminal output, but it also gets all columns of dataframes to display.)

 Test Data
 *********